seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 ### SCENE II.
 The French camp.

-*Enter the DAUPHIN, ORLEANS, RAMBURES, and others*
+*Enter the DAUPHIN, and ORLEANS*

 **ORLEANS**
-The sun doth gild our armour; up, my lords!
+The sun doth gild our armour; up, my lord!

 **DAUPHIN**
 Montez A cheval!
 My horse! varlet! laquais! ha!